 Best Resorts in Scottsdale

 We stayed at three different resorts while visiting Scottsdale.
-I love the idea of switching up resorts and getting a new experience every couple of days.
+I love the idea of switching resorts and getting a new experience every couple of days.
 Since the trip was right after our wedding, we started with the gorgeous Sanctuary Camelback Mountain Resort & Spa to kick off our honeymoon.

 Sanctuary Camelback Mountain Resort & Spa